Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

     - Does the tool have version control?
     - Does the tool have features to deal with fraud/bots?

 While there are a variety of tool options, in a nutshell when it comes to data collected via forms, data collection tools can be categorized in one of two ways---electronic or paper.
-In addition to choosing tools based on the above criteria, there are some general benefits associated with each method that should also be considered, especially when the research team has control over how the data collection tool is built [@cohen_research_2007; @douglas_data_2023; @gibson_data_2021; @icpsr_guide_nodate;  @malow_redcap-based_2021; @society_of_critical_care_medicine_building_2018; @van_bochove_data_nodate].
+In addition to choosing tools based on the above criteria, there are some general benefits associated with each method that should also be considered, especially when the research team has control over how the data collection tool is built [@cohen_research_2007; @douglas_data_2023; @gibson_data_2021; @icpsr_guide_2020;  @malow_redcap-based_2021; @society_of_critical_care_medicine_building_2018; @van_bochove_data_2023].

 <div class="figure" style="text-align: center">
 <img src="img/collect_benefits2.PNG" alt="Comparison of data collection tool benefits" width="100%" />